squid-cache/squid-cache.github.io/GitHints.rst

  1. Publish your feature branch in your !GitHub repository:{{{#!shell
-$ git push --set-upstream origin support-foobar
+$ git push --set-upstream origin
 }}}
  2. When you are [[MergeProcedure#Submission_Checklist|ready]], go to !GitHub, navigate to the support-foobar branch in your repository, and click "new pull request" button next to the branch name.